Omnipotence8/playwright-typescript-framework/README.md

 # playwright-typescript-framework
-What Microsoft Playwright JS is and how it works
-* Node.js. npm -v node -v
-* Updating Globally-Installed Packages npm update -g

-* https://playwright.dev/ npm init playwright@latest

-Running the Example Test npx playwright test

-**!!!
-Fix**  "LF Will Be Replaced by CRLF Warning in Git" One way to fix the warning is to make changes in config files located in the path where git is installed.
-The value of code.autocrlf is stored in gitconfig file located at %ProgramFiles(x86)%\git\etc\gitconfig or

-ProgramFiles\git\etc\gitconfig and in /etc/gitconfig in Linux/Unix based operating systems.
-However, we can fix the issue in different situations:

-If you wish to use the project on Unix based OS, you should set the value of core.autocrlf to true

-If you wish to use the project under Windows only, the flag should be set to false.

-Playwright by Microsoft did start as a fork of Puppeteer.
+What Microsoft Playwright JS is and how it works Playwright by Microsoft did start as a fork of Puppeteer.
 Puppeteer is a node library to automate the chromium browsers with the JavaScript API

 --Capabilities: